nathhB/nbnet/README.md

 ## Drivers

 nbnet does not directly implement any low level "transport" code and rely on *drivers*.

 A driver is a set of function definitions that live outside the nbnet header and provide a transport layer implementation for nbnet used to send and receive packets.

 nbnet comes with two ready to use drivers:

 - UDP : work with a single UDP socket, designed for desktop games
 - WebRTC : work with a single unreliable/unordered data channel, designed for web browser games

-You can see nbnet in action [in this video](https://www.youtube.com/watch?v=BJl_XN3QJhQ&ab_channel=NathanBIAGINI).

-If you want to discuss the library, you can join the [nbnet's discord server](https://discord.gg/esR8FSyPnF).

 ## Portability